 - Because N acetyl glucosamine (NAG) comes from shell fish, people who are allergic to shell fish may have allergic reactions.
 To their credit, the Arthri D website recommends not using the product if you have an allergy to shell fish.

 - Glucosamine (and chondroitin) may make asthma worse.
 This may also be true for N acetyl glucosamine.

-- Very prelminary evidence hints chondroitin sulfate may increase the risk of prostate cancer.
+- Preliminary evidence hints chondroitin sulfate may increase the risk of prostate cancer.
 This evidence is not based on human proof.
 Whether supplements increase the risk is not known.
-Men, talk to your urologist if you have prostate problems.
-Im sure they are aware of this and can guide you properly.
+Ttalk to your urologist if you have prostate problems.
+I'm sure urologists are aware of this and can guide you properly.

 - Talk to your doctor if you take blood thinner medicine.
 Several of the ingredients in Arthri-D3 have blood thinning effects.